 The dates to plan around

 Three domestic holiday periods compress the whole country’s travel into a few days: Golden Week (April 29 to May 6 in 2026), Obon in mid-August, and the New Year period.
+Golden Week is a cluster of national holidays that becomes, in practice, a nationwide week off; Obon is when families return to their home towns to honour their ancestors — culturally fascinating, logistically intense.
 Trains, hotels and highways fill with Japan itself on the move.
-Unless those dates are your only option, plan just before or after them — mid-May in particular is a quietly excellent window: spring warmth, fresh green, and the Golden Week crowds gone home.

 Summer: festivals, heat, and a wet June

 June into mid-July brings tsuyu, the rainy season — grey, humid, and not the disaster people imagine (hydrangeas at temple gates are their own reward).
-High summer is hot and humid with matsuri festivals and fireworks as compensation, and August through October is typhoon season, which mostly means watching forecasts and building slack into island or coastal plans rather than avoiding the country.
+High summer is hot and humid in a way that shapes your days: mornings and evenings out, air-conditioned museums and department stores in the punishing middle hours, and a conbini drink always in hand.

 Autumn: spring’s equal, with better weather